 NOTE : Requests to fly with a separation distance of under 20m are not considered.

-Drone (UAS) filming requests
+Drone (UAV) filming requests

-- A filming application
+- A standard filming application (not SSFA)

 - A current CAA permission certificate

 - A current public liability insurance certificate

 - A detailed plan of the flight including taking off zone(s) and landing zone(s), height/distance of the flight